July 8, 1954 - Elvis Hits the Radio

 - The Watcher: Jane Goodall’s Life with the Chimps by Jeanette Winter

-- You are a Star, Jane Goodall by Dean Robbins
+- You Are a Star, Jane Goodall by Dean Robbins

 Learn more about chimpanzees and gorillas: